muskanjangir/Ajio---Analysis-Power-BI---Python/README.md

 ## 🧩 Objectives

-- Analyze sales and profit performance by product, city, and region.
+- Analyze revenue and profit performance by product, city, and region.

 - Identify top-performing categories and products.